Frequently Asked Questions

 I am a writer.
 Can I present my work to publishers during Sydney Writers' Festival?

 While publishers attend Sydney Writers' Festival, the Festival is not the appropriate avenue to present your book to publishers.

 We recommend you approach publishers through the usual channels, either by submitting your manuscript directly or engaging a literary agent.

 I am a writer.
 How do I get my work published?

 Can you put me in touch with an author on the program?

-No. For privacy reasons, we are unable to pass on contact details for authors, and we cannot pass on messages.
-The best way to contact authors are through their publisher or agents.
+No. For privacy reasons, we are unable to pass on contact details for authors and we cannot pass on messages.
+The best way to contact an author is through their publisher or agent.

 Who do I contact if I have a general enquiry?

 For any general enquiries, please contact Sydney Writers’ Festival by phone on 02 9252 7729.